daysai/cgr/README.md

 ```

 ```
-$ cgr use cnpm  //switch registry to cnpm
+$ cgr use cnpm  //both switch registry to cnpm

     npm Registry has been set to: http://r.cnpmjs.org/ yarn Registry has been set to: http://r.cnpmjs.org/